Micro Conversions: Unpacking Small Steps – Towards Big Wins.

 To set up and analyze events/goals in Plerdy:

-In a nutshell, Plerdy Micro Conversion Tracking by Events is a great tool to track user actions, analyze session replays, and set up and analyze micro events and micro goals.
-It saves you time, provides comprehensive data, and helps you optimize your website for the best possible user experience.
+Plerdy Micro Conversion Tracking by Events is essentially a fantastic solution for tracking user actions, session analysis, micro event and micro goal setup and analysis.
+It saves time, offers thorough data, and lets you maximize your website for the greatest possible user experience.

 Google Analytics 4 – Micro Conversion Tracking